TOILmodular/GARGLER/README.md

 <img width="500" src="https://github.com/TOILmodular/GARGLER/assets/97026614/440ea4bd-f64a-49aa-b3e9-e93ae8265c44">

-All socket legs need to be bent to the outside, so it can be put flat onto the PCB.
+All socket legs need to be bent to the outside, so they can be put flat onto the PCB.
 Soldering a socket to the board is very easy, since the legs and the space inbetween are big compared to real SMD components.

 The sockets on the main board are to be soldered the usual THT way.